Bacchus (Michelangelo): Description

 Bacchus is depicted with rolling eyes, his staggering body almost teetering off the rocky outcrop on which he stands.
 Sitting behind him is a satyr, who eats the bunch of grapes slipping out of Bacchus's left hand.
 With its swollen breast and abdomen, the figure of Bacchus suggested to Giorgio Vasari "both the slenderness of a young man and the fleshiness and roundness of a woman", and its androgynous quality has often been noted (although the testicles are swollen as well).
 The inspiration for the work appears to be the description in Pliny the Elder's Natural History of a lost bronze sculpture by Praxiteles, depicting "Bacchus, Drunkenness and a satyr".
 The sense of precariousness resulting from a high centre of gravity can be found in a number of later works by the artist, most notably the David and the figures on the Sistine Chapel ceiling.

 Bacchus is depicted as a naked man who appears to be entranced with his own creation.
 Its style of nudity is a combination of both ancient proportions and a style which is much more naturalistic.
 The eyes of Bacchus, staring at the cup of wine in his right hand, are squinted but have a sense of passion in them towards the wine.
 Bacchus is standing in a traditional pose, but due to his drunkenness he is leaning backwards.
 His mouth is gaped open and his eyes are rolling, creating a more natural illusion of being tipsy.
 The sculpture of Bacchus is in the round and contains a compelling sense of antiquity, similar to other sculptures of Bacchus such as Praxiteles' Dionysus.
 Due to weathering, this sculpture had taken quite a bit of damage over the years.
 The right hand containing the cup was replaced, the vine shoots had worn, and his penis had been removed.
 The vine shoots were due to natural weathering and might have assisted in a change of weight in the sculpture.
 On the other hand, the hand and the penis have a different story.
-It is possible the damage could have been due to natural causses; however, loss of the two body parts might also have been for the sake of an authentic archaeological appearance.
+It is possible the damage could have been due to natural causes; however, loss of the two body parts might also have been for the sake of an authentic archaeological appearance.
 The hand holding the goblet was broken off and the penis chiseled away before Maarten van Heemskerck saw the sculpture in the 1530s.
 Only the goblet was restored, in the early 1550s.
 The mutilation may have been to give the sculpture an illusion of greater antiquity, placed as it initially was among an antique torso and fragmentary Roman reliefs in Jacopo Galli's Roman garden.
 Such a concession to "classical" sensibilities did not, however, convince Percy Bysshe Shelley of the work's fidelity to "the spirit and meaning of Bacchus".
 He wrote that "It looks drunken, brutal, and narrow-minded, and has an expression of dissoluteness the most revolting".
 The art historian Johannes Wilde summarized responses to the sculpture thus: "in brief... it is not the image of a god".